-We have all had those doubts at the time of filing the tax return, doubts such as: What happens if I don't file my return, can I ask for an extension, or can I pay the tax in installments?
-For this reason, we have decided to clarify some of the most common doubts so that you can fill out and file your tax return in an easy, fast and safe way.
+We have all had those doubts at the time of filing our tax return, doubts such as: What happens if I don't file my return, can I ask for an extension, or can I pay the tax in installments?
+For this reason, we have decided to clarify some of the most common doubts so that you can fill out and file your tax return in an easy, fast, and safe way.

 Most common doubts:

 1. What happens if I don't file a return?

 - Every taxpayer, individual or married, resident of Puerto Rico, who has earned income net of exemptions greater than 0 during the tax year must file a return.

 - If the taxpayer does not file a return, he/she is exposed to penalties, interest, and surcharges, as well as civil and criminal sanctions.
 Since it is an obligation by law to file your return.

 - The Code imposes a progressive penalty from 5% to 25% of the total amount of the Contribution, when the return is not filed on time with valid justification.